TranPhucVinh/C/Introduction/Linkage.md

 # Fundamental concepts

-Identifiers like variables and functions have another property named linkage.
+Identifiers like variables and functions have another property named **linkage**.
 An identifier’s linkage determines whether other declarations of that name refer to the same object or not.

 There are 3 types of linkage:
 * No linkage